Panama City, Panama

 What do expats in Panama City appreciate most about the local culture?

 "Expats in Panama City appreciate the friendly and welcoming nature of the local people.
 They also enjoy the vibrant culture, with its colorful festivals, lively music, and delicious cuisine.
 The city's diverse population, with its mix of Latin American, Caribbean, and European influences, adds to the unique atmosphere.
 Expats also appreciate the city's excellent infrastructure, with its modern transportation system and reliable utilities.
-Finally, the city's tropical climate and stunning natural beauty make it a great place to live," said one expat who made the move to Panama City.
+Finally, the city's tropical climate and stunning natural beauty make it a great place to live," remarked one expat living in Panama City, Panama.

 What do expats find most challenging?